 Jordan’s Za'atari, the first official refugee camp that opened in July 2012, gets the most news coverage because it is the destination for newly arrived refugees.
-It is also the most concentrated settlement of refugees: Approximately 81,500 Syrians live in Za'atari, making it the country’s fourth largest city.
+It is also the most concentrated settlement of refugees: Approximately 79,000 Syrians live in Za'atari, making it one of the country’s largest cities.
 The formerly barren desert is crowded with acres of white tents, makeshift shops line a “main street” and sports fields and schools are available for children.

 A new camp, Azraq, opened in April 2014, carefully designed to provide a sense of community and security, with steel caravans instead of tents, a camp supermarket, and organized "streets" and "villages."

 Because Jordan’s camps are run by the government and the U.N. — with many partner organizations like Mercy Corps coordinating services — they offer more structure and support.
 But many families feel trapped, crowded, and even farther from any sense of home, so they seek shelter in nearby towns.

 Iraq has set up a few camps to house the influx of refugees who arrived in 2013, but the majority of families are living in urban areas.
 And in Lebanon, the government has no official camps for refugees, so families have established makeshift camps or find shelter in derelict, abandoned buildings.
 In Turkey, the majority of refugees are trying to survive and find work, despite the language barrier, in urban communities.

 The fact is, the majority of refugees live outside camps.

 Some Syrians know people in neighboring countries who they can stay with.
 But many host families were already struggling on meager incomes and do not have the room or finances to help as the crisis drags on.

 Refugees find shelter wherever they can.
 Our teams have seen families living in rooms with no heat or running water, in abandoned chicken coops and storage sheds.